hernanchavezthielemann/GRO2LAM/README.md

      |      Final Buttons section builder
      |
      |  check_datafile(self, _bflag_=None)
-     |      function to get the max atom number
+     |      Function to get the max atom number
-     |      also is used in case of no gromacs direct data conversion
+     |      It is also used in case of no Gromacs direct data conversion
-     |      to somehow make a check if that file is ok
+     |      to make a check if that file is ok
      |
      |  config_restrain(self)
      |
      |  createWidgets(self)
-     |      create the script gui
+     |      Create the script GUI
      |
      |  createWidgets_n_pack(self)
      |